sanojdoddapaneni/trail/README.md

 **test_status()** –
 Here, we check for not None condition of output which calls status() function from project0.py and the test is passed accordingly.

-**Possible Bugs** -

-In test_download.py we run test cases for each function considering the URL declared in the test_download.py and the normanpd.db database.
-Any changes to this database name or URL will result in failed test cases for the test functions.
-Further, when using pandas, dataFrames should be associated to their columns and same column names should be given in intert SQL command in populatedb() function.
-It will result in error when the column declaration is removed.

 At the end, these files are added, committed and pushed into git hub using git commands accordingly for each file.